-Ex-ante estimation of emission reduction will be updated once the RL improvements in Section 8.8 are implemented.
-Preliminarily, and without considering these changes, the total expected emission reductions for the ER-Program are shown in Table 13.1.
+Total expected emission reductions for the ER-Program are shown in Table 13.1.
 Ex-ante emission reductions are projected for 2014-2025, based on the actual measurements for 2012-2013 (Table 2.2.1).
-To project emission reductions for 2014-2015, it was assumed that annual emission reduction throughout this period equaled the average of emission reduction for 2012-2013 (2,079,946t CO2e yr-1).
-Total emission reductions expected under the ER-Program are 7,795,305 t CO2e.
+To project emission reductions for 2014-2025, it was assumed that annual emission reductions throughout this period equaled the average of emission reductions measured for 2012-2013 (2,332,241t CO2e yr-1).
+Total emission reductions expected under the ER-Program are 7,393,554 t CO2e.

-It is important to note that the same average of net emissions from degradation has been considered for the reference period (1998-2011) and for the measurement period (2012-2013).
-Therefore, the uncertainty buffer of emission reduction only considers the change in emissions from deforestation and reforestation.
-Thereby, according to Section 12, total uncertainty of measured emission reductions varies between 17,5% and 26,1%, depending on the year.
-Considering Criterion 22 of the CF-MF, a 4% discount was applied (Table 13.1).
+According to Section 12, total uncertainty of measured emission reductions was 14.01%.
+Considering Criterion 22 of the CF-MF, a 0% discount was applied (Table 13.1).
 Title transfer was assumed for 32% of total emission reductions (Table 13.1).

-In terms of risks of reversals, it was assumed to be 20%.
+In terms of risks of reversals, it was assumed to be 13%.
 Costa Rica proposes manage Reversal Risks through the use of an ER Program CF Buffer.
 In this sense, it will be established a buffer reserve accounts for this purpose in an appropriate ER Transaction Registry.